alexcojocaru/geo-data-exchange/README.md

 First, build the package: `npm run build`, then commit the changes.

 Then use one of the following commands, depending on what kind of release you need to build:
-- major release: `npm run version:bump-major`
+- major release: `npm version major`
-- minor release: `npm run version:bump-minor`
+- minor release: `npm version minor`
-- patch release: `npm run version:bump-patch`
+- patch release: `npm version patch`

 *NB: If the version bump script fails to run, check that there are no files modified locally, in which case commit them or clean them up before running the process again.*